Leadership: 6 essential areas to become a Great Leader

 5- Promote good communication

 Most of the time, a company knows that internal communication is not effective.
 But generally speaking, the company and its managers do not know how to lay the foundations for good communication.
+Traditional communication methods are important and should be used.
+But there are certain points, certain methods that should be considered with great care:

 • Performance appraisals.
 When you start in a company, or when you simply start managing a team, you lack effective tools to measure performance.
 However, it is necessary to acquire such tools, person by person, to measure this performance.
 With confidence: the goal is not to "click" but to go for the best.